Increase Your Security With a Back-up Device

 There are several reasons for potentially having or wanting a second hardware wallet, which you would use as a backup.
 What would you do if you lose your precious device?
 Of course, you can always restore it using your 24-word recovery phrase, but what if that has been lost or had been noted incorrectly?
 A backup could add another layer of security for you.
 Even for flexibility, there can be several reasons for wanting a backup device.
 Underneath here, we will list some of the possible uses for it.

-When you lose your device or should it malfunction due to being damaged, having a backup device enables you to still have access to your crypto assets.
+When you lose your device or should it malfunction due to being damaged, having a backup device enables you to have access to your crypto assets still.

 In case of theft, it is recommended to rapidly move your crypto assets so that no one would be able to access them.
 With a backup device, you would be able to have quick access and move your crypto assets if needed.
 After this, you can reset your hardware wallet to use it safely once again.